Yes. Yes, they were.

 |Goner||Upkeep release status (1-7) with results (8-10) on target (A-F).
 For example Goner 1-8-A is failed to explode, no breach of Mohne, whereas Goner 7-10-A is exploded on contact, large breach of Mohne|

-It shouldn’t matter what a dog’s name was to lay out the Dambuster narrative (“convincing people on both sides that the Allies were winning“) unless you also want to talk about racism in the RAF at that time… which tends to undermine “winning” narratives.
-I mean if the N-word is used in its full form, then historians must also talk about a bigger picture of the N-word being a known wrong in 1943 and allowed anyway.
+It shouldn’t matter what a dog’s name was in the Dambuster narrative (a narrative that really should only be about “convincing people on both sides that the Allies were winning“) unless you also want to talk about systemic racism in the RAF at that time… which tends to undermine “winning” narratives and get lots of attention from neo-Nazis.

-In other words, if Peter Jackson’s film crew had tried to use the original racist slur name in their movie, they would have needed to address racism with a lot more that just basic context setting.
+Back to the story, if Peter Jackson’s film crew had kept the original racist word, they also should address the racism with far more that just basic context setting.

 One can’t simply insert the N-word and pretend like all the RAF racism at the time in 1943 doesn’t also come along with it.
-And going into the known racism of the RAF (being Racist AF?) would have been a very different movie.
+Going into the known racism of the RAF (could RAF be read as Racist AF, like were the Dambusters RAF?) would have been a very different (arguably much better) movie.
+Imagine watching a movie that admits both British and Nazis were racists but Blacks were fighting on the British side because they hated Nazism so much more!

-That is not an unexpected response but that particular statement no longer will fly, given how Sky News reports today that even RAF Scampton has removed the N-word from the gravestone.
+However, such a diversion tactic no longer will fly given that Sky News reports today even RAF Scampton has removed the N-word from the gravestone.

 It is understood the decision was taken in order to not give prominence to an offensive word that goes against the modern RAF’s ethos.

-Removal of racism is the right decision by the RAF.
-However, note how Sky News is itself making a subtle racist mistake.
+Removal of racism clearly was the right decision by the RAF.
+However, note how Sky News is itself making a very subtle racist mistake in its reporting.

 Fortunately the BBC does a better job and reports it the proper way: